yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl freezeNegative` - variant of freeze.
 Negative is used as the default transformation.

 * `#!wl focus` - simplify the arguments of the specified heads.

+* `#!wl focusPower` - simplify the arguments of Power.

+* `#!wl focusPowerBase` - simplify the base of Power.

+* `#!wl focusPowerExponent` - simplify the exponent of Power.

+* `#!wl fracSimplify` - simplify the numerator and denominator.

+* `#!wl powerPhaseReduce` - reduce the phase factor in power function according to the assumptions and/or the specified holomorphic/antiholomorphic variables.

+* `#!wl trigPhaseReduce` - reduce the phase factor in trigonometric functions.

+* `#!wl collectDerivative` - collect by derivatives.

+* `#!wl stripPattern` - strip off pattern-related functions in expressions.

+* `#!wl vanishing` - Simplify + Flatten + DeleteDuplicates.